OmriRaz/CPUCamp/HackCPU/readme.md

 To speed things up, you may increase the clock frequency using a PLL.
 Open the `sv/definitions.sv` file and follow the instructions there.

----
----

-# TODO

-Use synchoronous memory.
-(ROM is done)

-Create a program for the competition.